yk-liu/yk-liu.github.io/about/index.md

 - the instances of the known class, and improves classifier based on accumulated intances, it is an enhancement process.
 - the novel class, which has not been appeared in the previous learning procedure.
 The model should be able to increase class-incremental capability.
 - multiple tasks which are highly relevant, such as from I.I.D assumptions, we can say the tasks are within the same environment.
-- multiple tasks which are from None I.I.D situations.-->
+- multiple tasks which are from None I.I.D situations.

 # Lifelong Robotic Vision